netzkolchose/django-computedfields/docs/examples.rst

     Total update time: 0:00:24

 Here we measured the select & eval time of `Baz.foo_bar_baz` (which happens to be the only computed field on that model), for 1M records.
-Note that we did not measure any update time yet, since the values are already in sync, as the update resolver skips updates of unchanged fields.
+Though we did not measure any update time yet, since the values are already in sync (the update resolver skips updates of unchanged fields).

 Now lets forcefully desync all 1M records (in the mangement shell)::